Maldegem

 23,689.
-The total area is 94.64 km2 which gives a population density of 250 inhabitants per km².
+The total area is 94.64 km2 which gives a population density of 250 inhabitants per km2.

 The Stoomcentrum Maldegem is located at the former NMBS railway station at Maldegem.

 World War II airfield

 An airfield established in 1939 near Maldegem was taken over by the invading German army in 1940 and used by the Luftwaffe.
 Seized by British Forces in September 1944, it was designated "Advanced Landing Ground B-65".

+Sport and events

+Parkcross is an international cyclo-cross race that is held in Sint-Annapark in the center of Maldegem since 2007.